Shoulder Impingement Exercises

 Exercise Proven to Help Many Types of Shoulder Pain

-It is imperative that your rotator cuff is strengthened in order to restore proper shoulder function.
+Your rotator cuff must be strengthened to restore proper shoulder function.
 There are 4 muscles of the rotator cuff.
 They are the supraspinatus, infraspinatus, teres minor, and subscapularis.
 These muscles function together and are all strengthened during rehabilitation.

 Strengthening exercises are performed 3-4 times per week.
 Start with a weight that allows you to perform 12 to 15 repetitions for 3 sets.
-Over the course of several weeks, progress the weight so you are performing closer to 8 to 10 repetitions for each set.
+Over several weeks, progress the weight to allow 8 to 10 repetitions for each set.
 A sense of fatigue and some pain is acceptable and in most cases beneficial for recovery.
-On a 0 to 10 scale, keep the pain levels at a 5/10 or less.
+On a 0 to 10 scale, keep the pain levels at 5/10 or less.

-Your trapezius and serratus anterior muscles function together to rotate your shoulder blade upwards.
+Your trapezius and serratus anterior muscles rotate your shoulder blade upwards.
 They also tilt your shoulder blade backward as you raise your arm.
 This is essential for overhead function.
-If your shoulder blade does not appropriately tilt backwards or rotate upwards, your arm bone will jam into the bone above it.
+If your shoulder blade does not appropriately tilt backward or rotate upwards, your arm bone will jam into the bone above it.
 This results in impingement of your rotator cuff.
-Follow the same guidelines described above for rotator cuff strengthening exercises (i.e., sets, repetitions, etc).
+Follow the guidelines described above for rotator cuff strengthening exercises (i.e., sets, repetitions, etc).

 Get Help From Your Physical Therapist

 For faster results, it is best to work with your physical therapist so your exercise program is targeted to your individual needs.
+Also, combining exercise and manual therapy speeds up your recovery.
 Call and schedule an appointment if you would like help from the doctors of physical therapy at BSR.

 Free Report